-The steam discharge port from each steam generator is 12.75 inch OD and connects to a pressure regulating valve facing the outside wall.
-There are 2 other 12.75 inch steam discharge ports, one fitted with a steam pressure relief valve and vent and one fitted with a rupture disk and vent.
+The steam discharge port from each steam generator is 12.75 inch OD and connects to a pressure regulating valve facing the turbogenerator.
+There is one other 12.75 inch steam discharge port, that is fitted with both a steam pressure relief valve and vent and a rupture disk and vent.
 The vents are also fabricated from schedule 160 pipe.
-One of the design objects is to minimize the volume of steam contained in the upper manifold.
+One of the design objects is to minimize the volume of steam contained in the upper manifold and the connected pipes.

 FNR STEAM GENERATOR TUBE CONFIGURATION:

 Assume that in the steam generator there is one central tube surrounded by 15 hexagonal rings of tubes.
 Then the total number of tubes for such a hexagonal array is:

 1 + 6 + 12 + 18 + 24 + 30 + 36 + 42 + 48 + 54 + 60 + 66 + 72 + 78 + 84 + 90

 = 7 + 7 (102)